 - A Paris Tourist Office partner can be found at the Reception du Carrousel du Louvre at 99, rue de Rivoli

-For personalized service your best bet might be to try the new welcome station at Galeries Lafayette Paris Haussmann, a full-service Welcome Point established by the iconic Galeries Lafayette Department Store and the Regional Tourism Committee for Paris Île-de-France.
+There is also a new Welcome Point at Galeries Lafayette Paris Haussmann, established by the iconic Galeries Lafayette Department Store and the Regional Tourism Committee for Paris Île-de-France.

 Located in the Opéra district on the ground floor of L’Homme, one of the three Galeries Lafayette buildings on Boulevard Haussmann at Place Diaghilev, the Welcome Point is a one stop shop for a range of services from making hotel reservations and booking tickets to advice on where to find the most romantic views of Paris or the quickest way to get to Disneyland Paris.